top of page

 Creamy Potato & Leek Soup

-The perfect winter warmer that is sure to please everyone, Potato leek soup, is a French classic.
+The perfect winter warmer that is sure to please everyone, potato and leek soup is a French classic.
 It’s one of the first dishes I learned to make as an apprentice chef many years ago.

-Leeks are usually very dirty, and very good at hiding it amongst all the layers, so be sure to wash them well.
+Leeks tend to trap dirt between their layers, so wash them thoroughly.
 Start by cutting off and discarding the root ends and thick dark green parts.
 Cut the leeks in half lengthwise and rinse each half under cold water, pulling apart the layers to remove any sand that’s hiding inside.

 What you need